• Home |

 Why We Chose It

-The larger bullet will also have a little more kick, so your shoulder might get sore after spending the day at the range.
-However, for the price, these are good rounds.
+The 150gr bullet is large enough to reliably take down most big game, and decent for taking out varmints as well.
+The bullet has a little more kick, so your shoulder might get sore after spending the day at the range.

 Honorable Mention